 - 4 credit hours = 1 unit

 - Maximum of 16 credit hours (4 course units) may be taken in one summer or winter session

 The final decision on transfer of credits rests with the Office of Registrar.

-Courses taken while a Moravian College student is on a college-approved study abroad program are eligible for transfer to Moravian College if the courses are taken for a letter grade (no pass/no credit or pass/fail) and the grade earned is equivalent to a C or better.
+Courses taken while a Moravian University student is on a college-approved study abroad program are eligible for transfer to Moravian University if the courses are taken for a letter grade (no pass/no credit or pass/fail) and the grade earned is equivalent to a C or better.
 Students must have their study abroad courses approved in advance of enrolling in the courses.

-Approved transfer courses, including those taken at an approved study-abroad program, are posted to the student’s Moravian College transcript as credits earned only, without a grade.
-Students must complete at least half of any major or minor with courses taken for a letter grade at Moravian College or an LVAIC school.
+Approved transfer courses, including those taken at an approved study-abroad program, are posted to the student’s Moravian University transcript as credits earned only, without a grade.
+Students must complete at least half of any major or minor with courses taken for a letter grade at Moravian University or an LVAIC school.

 Study Away/Study Abroad courses

 Students who elect to participate in a domestic or international study abroad experience taken for credit may transfer credits back to Moravian University as part of their academic record, where the course was pre-approved by the department chair and/or dean and the course earned a grade of C or better.
 No credit will be awarded for courses taken on a pass/fail or pass/no credit basis.
 Final approval for transfer rests with the institutional registrar.